wmfs/tymly/README.md

 ### Lerna

-We use the __[Lerna](https://lernajs.io/)__ multi-repository tool for managing Tymly's many constituent [Node.js](https://nodejs.org/en/) packages.
-To quickly install all of Tymly's dependencies (along with other useful multi-package capabilities related to testing and publishing) you'll need to install Lerna:
+We use the __[Lerna](https://lernajs.io/)__ multi-repository tool for managing Tymly's constituent [Node.js](https://nodejs.org/en/) packages.
+To quickly install all dependencies (along with other useful multi-package capabilities related to testing and publishing) you'll need to install Lerna:

 ```bash
 $ npm install --global lerna